Understanding why governments issue debt

 Setting budget targets

-Any financial target for budget deficits or the public debt to GDP ratio can never be a sensible for all the reasons outlined above.
-It is highly unlikely that a government could actually hit some previously determined target if it wasn?t consistent with the public purpose aims to create full capacity utilisation.
-As long as there is deficiencies in aggregate demand (a positive spending gap) output and income adjustments will be downwards and budget balances and GDP will be in flux.
+Any financial target for budget deficits or the public debt to GDP ratio can never be sensible for all the reasons outlined above.
+It is highly unlikely that a government could actually hit some previously determined target if it wasn't consistent with the public purpose aims to create full capacity utilisation.
+As long as there are deficiencies in aggregate demand (a positive spending gap) output and income adjustments will be downwards and budget balances and GDP will be in flux.

 The aim of fiscal policy should always be to fulfill public purpose and the resulting public debt/GDP ratio will just reflect the accounting flows that are required to achieve this basic aspiration.